 Scott Taylor’s Life Story is Remarkable.

+School, athletics, and early employment taught Taylor responsibility and strong work ethic — but most influential in building his character was his impactful mentorship from the Big Brothers, Big Sisters program.
 Scott began working on a farm at 11 years old and soon after was introduced to the Big Brothers/Big Sisters Program of America.
 His Big Brother changed Scott’s life and helped set Scott on a path to success.
 An accomplished wrestler in high school, after graduation Scott wanted to serve his country so he joined the Navy with the goal of becoming a U.S. Navy SEAL.

+Through these positive influences, Taylor overcame the considerable odds against him to become a Navy SEAL.
 After completing the six-month BUD/S training course in Coronado, California, Scott was assigned to SEAL Team 4 and served in the United States and Latin America, where he learned a fluency in Spanish.

+When Taylor returned stateside, he became a successful real estate developer, security consultant, and used the G.I. bill to receive his education.
+Scott used his G.I.
+Bill education benefits to earn holds both a Bachelor’s and Master’s in International Relations from Harvard University.
+He holds a Master’s Certificate in Government Contracting at Old Dominion University.
 As a security consultant, Scott would travel back and forth to Yemen over four years.
 There he protected critical infrastructure, American citizens, and negotiated on a regular basis with armed tribesman in the Arabian desert.

+Taylor again felt called to serve.
 In 2013, Scott won a hotly contested Republican primary and was elected to the Virginia House of Delegates, representing families in the 85th District located in Virginia Beach.
 His legislative accomplishments included laws dealing with energy, workforce and veterans issues.